tensorflow/community/rfcs/20221025-sync-devices.md

 ## Objective

-This document proposes a simple API to synchronize TensorFlow devices: `tf.sync_devices()`.
+This document proposes a simple API to synchronize TensorFlow devices: `tf.test.sync_devices()`.
 This is important in accurately measuring execution time in TensorFlow GPU benchmarks, especially in microbenchmarks.

 ## Motivation